ibm-cloud-docs/vmwaresolutions/sddc/sd_planning.md

 ## Capacity considerations

-For capacity information and considerations, see [Scaling capacity](../archiref/solution/solution_scaling.html).
+For more information about capacity, see [Scaling capacity](../archiref/solution/solution_scaling.html).

 ### Related links